mattoi/appbrewery-flutter-bootcamp/xylophone/README.md

 # Xylophone

-This is a simple music app that plays sounds when you touch a color.
+This is a simple music app that plays a sound when you touch a color.
 The objective is to use third party libraries and different types of resources.

 ![Xylophone Screenshot](/resources/xylophone.png)